Skip to main content

 Then add a record check before any proposal or invoice step.
 Confirm the contact record is matched correctly, intake tags make sense, and the meeting outcome is current.
 Kit can trigger automations from Calendly bookings, but you still need to verify that the right contact and tags arrived.
 This matters even more on Calendly's free-plan behavior, where historical import is one-time at install and ongoing sync of new contacts is paid-plan only.

-Last, leave a compliance placeholder where it belongs instead of improvising legal text in the moment: Add current compliance wording after verification.
-That includes any text reminder consent language or invoice wording you may need later.
+Last, treat compliance wording as a review gate instead of improvising legal text in the moment.
+Verify any text reminder consent language or invoice wording from current compliance, contract, or platform records before use.
 The front end is where you prevent messy handoffs.

 Keep the build simple: one booking trigger, one subscriber record per email, a small tag taxonomy, and only the fields you will actually use.